Scape Technologies raises $8M to let machines visually understand their surroundings

-Scape Technologies, a London-based computer vision startup, is de-cloaking today to announce that it has raised $8 million in seed fund and launching the first iteration of its “Visual Positioning Service,” which lets developers build apps that require location accuracy far beyond the capabilities of GPS alone.
+Scape Technologies, a London-based computer vision startup, is de-cloaking today to announce that it has raised $8 million in seed funding and launching the first iteration of its “Visual Positioning Service,” which lets developers build apps that require location accuracy far beyond the capabilities of GPS alone.

 The technology will initially target augmented reality apps, but can also be used to power applications in mobility, logistics and robotics.
 More broadly, Scape wants to enable any machine equipped with a camera to understand its surroundings.